Enjoying our puzzle hints?

 These words look like they belong in one group but actually fit somewhere else entirely.

-Why “BAR” didn't go with OVERSEE
+Why “BENCH” didn't go with OVERSEE

 Seems like: OVERSEE → Actually: COMPONENTS OF A WEIGHTLIFTING SETUP